-Quality assurance and enhancement arrangements

-58. Partner institutions are expected to comply with the University's quality monitoring and enhancement procedures, including arrangements for gathering and responding to student feedback, evaluating module and course delivery, and reviewing and responding to key performance indicators.
+Quality assurance and enhancement arrangements 58.
+Partner institutions are expected to comply with the University's quality monitoring and enhancement procedures, including arrangements for gathering and responding to student feedback, evaluating module and course delivery, and reviewing and responding to key performance indicators.
 Partners will normally be provided with access to the University's business intelligence system in order to view their own student performance data.
-59. In accordance with the University's Student Representation and Student Voice Policy, partners are expected to develop, implement and evaluate student representation and student voice mechanisms which suit the needs of students (taking into account student demographics, delivery models, student numbers and other relevant factors).
-The University Students' Union can offer advice to partners on appointing, training and supporting student representatives as necessary.

-60. Eligible partner students will be invited to participate in the National Student Survey (NSS), with all other students normally invited to participate in the University's parallel internal student survey.
-The partner institution is responsible for promoting the surveys to eligible students and reviewing and proactively responding to the feedback received.

-61. The partner should complete an Annual Monitoring Report (AMR) for all courses (or groups of cognate courses) delivered as part of the partnership arrangement.
+Framework for operational management of partnership provision Version 1.1 (October 2023) - 59.
+In accordance with the University's Student Representation and Student Voice Policy, partners are expected to develop, implement and evaluate student representation and student voice mechanisms which suit the needs of students (taking into account student demographics, delivery models, student numbers and other relevant factors).
+The University Students' Union can offer advice to partners on appointing, training and supporting student representatives as necessary. - 60.
+Eligible partner students will be invited to participate in the National Student Survey (NSS), with all other students normally invited to participate in the University's parallel internal student survey.
+The partner institution is responsible for promoting the surveys to eligible students and reviewing and proactively responding to the feedback received. - 61.
+The partner should complete an Annual Monitoring Report (AMR) for all courses (or groups of cognate courses) delivered as part of the partnership arrangement.
 The AMR should be submitted to the University's Centre for Academic and International Partnerships by the agreed deadline, for onward submission to the Link Tutor for review and feedback.
 The AMRs should be considered by the relevant Partnership Management Group and the University's Quality Committee.

-Access and Participation Plans

-62. Where partner students in the UK are accessing student finance via the University under a sub-contractual arrangement, the partner institution will be expected to work closely with the University on its Access and Participation Plan.
+Access and Participation Plans 62.
+Where partner students in the UK are accessing student finance via the University under a sub-contractual arrangement, the partner institution will be expected to work closely with the University on its Access and Participation Plan.
 The partner institution will be expected to collaborate with the University to improve equality of opportunity for underrepresented groups to access, succeed in and progress from higher education, contributing to the achievement of targets and milestones within the University's Access and Participation Plan.
-The partner institution to the University as required to support the ongoing development of the Plan and associated monitoring activity (including information required by the University for OfS monitoring returns and for elements of the University's annual financial return relating to the Plan).

-Graduation, certificates and transcripts

-63. The partnership legal agreement should outline whether partner students are eligible to attend University of Suffolk graduation ceremonies or alternatively whether partners are responsible for organising their own ceremonies.
+The partner institution will also be expected to submit information to the University as required to support the ongoing development of the Plan and associated monitoring activity (including information required by the University for OfS monitoring returns and for elements of the University's annual financial return relating to the Plan).
+Graduation, certificates and transcripts 63.
+The partnership legal agreement should outline whether partner students are eligible to attend University of Suffolk graduation ceremonies or alternatively whether partners are responsible for organising their own ceremonies.
 Where partners organise their own ceremonies, a senior University of Suffolk representative should be invited to attend to confer awards.
 In addition to scheduled University graduation ceremonies (normally in October), there will be an additional mid-year conferral point (normally in April) to cater for partner institutions operating on non-standard delivery cycles.